Miloua91/mokhincode/src/pages/posts/artistrynest.md

 I had nothing to lose, so I began learning another language again—this time it was easier, thanks to <a href="https://www.youtube.com/@BroCodez" target="_blank">Bro Code</a> where I had previously learned Java from his courses.

 As I started working on projects, my learning pace accelerated.
 One of my early projects involved creating a library using the Google Books API to search for books and the Anna Archives to retrieve e-books to read from.
-I had difficulties making them work together, especially since I didn't have Anna's API or database; I simply was web scraping for books, which is not an ideal practice (Sorry, Anna).
+I had difficulties making them work together, especially since I didn't have Anna's API or database.
+I simply was web scraping for books, which is not an ideal practice (Sorry, Anna).

 In mid-October, I decided to create an Upwork account with the hope of securing a freelance job.
 Unfortunately, there was too much competition, and it was hard to stand out as a new freelancer.